TonyMwangi/LOGIN-FORM/README.md

    - email input
    - password input
 - It contains an action page and a post method to send data securely
+- The page uses JavaScript to validate the form inputs after submit button is clicked